SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/detailedsa-benchmarking.md

 tagline: technical documentation for JDemetra+ using GitHub Pages
 description: Basics
 ---
-Often one has two (or multiple) data of different frequency for the same target variable.
+Often one has two (or multiple) datasets of different frequency for the same target variable.
 Sometimes, however, these data are not coherent in the sense that they don’t match up.
 Benchmarking[^1] is a method to overcome this situation.
-It happens quite often, as aggregate of higher-frequency measurement is not necessarily equal to the less-aggregated measurement.
+It happens quite often, as an aggregate of a higher-frequency measurement is not necessarily equal to the less-aggregated measurement.
-Moreover, the sources of data may have different reliability.
+Moreover, the sources of data may have different reliability issues.
 Usually it is thought that less frequent data are more trustworthy as they are based on larger samples and compiled more precisely.
-In general, the more reliable measurements are considered as benchmarks.
+In general, the more reliable measurements are considered as the benchmark.

 In seasonal adjustment methods benchmarking means the procedure that ensures the consistency over the year between adjusted and